Canon 100D vs Panasonic FZ2000

 The Canon EOS 100D (called Canon SL1 in some regions) and the Panasonic Lumix DMC-FZ2000 (labelled Panasonic FZ2500 in some countries) are two digital cameras that were officially introduced, respectively, in March 2013 and September 2016.
 The 100D is a DSLR, while the FZ2000 is a fixed lens compact.
-The cameras are based on an APS-C (100D) and an one-inch sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 20 MP.
+The cameras are based on an APS-C (100D) and an one-inch (FZ2000) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 20 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Panasonic FZ2000.
 The two cameras are presented according to their relative size.
-Three successive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 100D – represents the basis for the calculations across all the size and weight measures).
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ2000 is notably larger (32 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the FZ2000 are weather-sealed.